top of page

 Hach Dual Block Digital Reactor

-You will then need a Hach spectrophotometer to read the result.
+Once you you've decided on the digital reactor that best suits your testing needs, you will need a Hach spectrophotometer to read the result.
 I use Hach's DR 1900, a beautiful, capable, sophisticated, travel-friendly, but expensive device.
 For me, this is a precious, highly-valued instrument!!

 Hach DR 1900 Spectrophotometer